What Is The DSM? Exploring Psychology’s Diagnostic Guide

 Online therapy for mental health concerns

-As the DSM doesn’t offer treatment information or advice, it doesn’t touch therapy as a treatment method for any mental health condition.
+As the Diagnostic and Statistical Manual of Mental Disorders (DSM) is a method for classification of diseases/disorders and doesn’t offer treatment information or advice, it doesn’t touch on therapy as a treatment method for any mental health condition.
 However, it’s standard practice for therapists to use the DSM as a core reference point when evaluating a client.
-In addition, there’s a robust and growing body of research that supports the efficacy of therapy for a variety of mental health conditions, whether it’s practiced face-to-face or virtually.
+In addition, there’s a robust and growing body of research that supports the efficacy of talk therapy for a variety of mental health conditions, whether it’s practiced face-to-face or virtually.

 For instance, a 2018 review reports that cognitive behavioral therapy—one of the most common types of talk therapy—is considered to be the current “gold standard” of therapy and can be used to reduce symptoms of many mental illnesses, from depression to anxiety.
 Other studies suggest that online and in-person therapy can be equally effective in many cases, meaning that the average individual can feel confident in choosing whichever format works best for them.